The Crowning with Thorns (Caravaggio, Vienna): History

 According to Caravaggio's biographer Giovanni Bellori a Crowning with Thorns was made for Caravaggio's patron Vincenzo Giustiniani, and this painting can be traced convincingly to the Giustiniani collection.
 An attribution to Giustiniani would place it in the period before 1606, when Caravaggio fled Rome, but Peter Robb dates it to 1607, when the artist was in Naples.

 The painting depicts a crown of thorns being forced onto the head of Jesus before his crucifixion, to mock his claim to authority.
 The twisted body of Christ was influenced by the Belvedere Torso.
 The painting was designed as a supraporte, to be hung over a doorway.

 Style

 Caravaggio's patron Vincenzo Giustiniani was an intellectual as well as a collector, and late in life he wrote a paper about art in which he identified twelve grades of accomplishment.
 In the highest class he named just two artists, Caravaggio and Annibale Carracci, as those capable of combining realism and style in the most accomplished manner.
 This Crowning with Thorns illustrates what Giustiniani meant: the cruelty of the two torturers hammering home the thorns is depicted as acutely observed reality, as is the bored slouch of the official leaning on the rail as he oversees the death of God; meanwhile Christ is suffering real pain with patient endurance; all depicted within a classical composition of contrasting and intersecting horizontals and diagonals.

 The theme of pain and sadism is central to the work.
-John Gash points to the way the two torturers ram the crown down with the butts of their staffs, "a rhythmic and sadistic hammering."
-Robb mentions that the painting is about "how ... to give pain and feel pain, and how close pain and pleasure sometimes were, how voluptuous suffering could be on a golden afternoon."